hotmeteor/eco-cli/README.md

 1. **Your project `.env` file.** This is where the values you're actually using live, because your project depends on them.
 2. **Your local "vault".** The vault is a local config file where you can permanently store any environment variable you don't want to lose.
 This gives you the ability to nuke your `.env` file and then just pull in the keys you want to restore.
 3. **The remote `.eco` file.** When you push keys you want shared by the team, Eco creates an `.eco` file in the root of your repo, directly in the `master` branch.
-Inside the `.eco` file are your shared keys, all encrypted using [the same strategy used by Github when store repository secrets](https://docs.github.com/en/rest/reference/actions#create-or-update-a-repository-secret).
+Inside the `.eco` file are your shared keys, all encrypted using [the same strategy used by Github when storing repository secrets](https://docs.github.com/en/rest/reference/actions#create-or-update-a-repository-secret).
 This file will store unique key:value pairs that your team pushes to it.

 ## Documentation